BioinfoMachineLearning/PSBench/README.md

 Output folder will have subdirectories for each target (eg. /path/to/PSBench/output/ will have H1204/ H1213/).
 Each target subdirectory will have the following:

 - filtered_pdbs/ : directory where filtered predicted and native structures are saved
-- H1204_quality_scores.csv : CSV containing the labels for each model
+- H1204_quality_scores.csv : CSV containing the quuality scores for each model of the target
 - results/ : directory where outputs of OpenStructure and USalign runs are saved
 - temp/ : temporary directory for pdb filtration process